New International Students

 - Be the first to meet and get to know both current and incoming international peers.
 International pre-orientation is a great time to develop friendships and find a sense of community as you get settled in the United States.

-- Take care of practical matters, such as opening a bank account, purchasing a cell phone, applying for a Social Security Number, etc.
+- Take care of practical matters, such as opening a bank account, purchasing a cell phone, submit paperwork to begin working on campus, etc.

-- Receive information about U.S. visas and how to stay in legal immigration status.
+- Receive information about Government Regulations and how to stay in legal immigration status as an F-1 International student.

 - Learn more about coursework and classes at Davidson.

-As you prepare to come to Davidson, below are some things to consider.
+As you prepare to come to Davidson, please consider the following:

 Admission and Financial Aid